-Rachel Thain, a specialist abuse lawyer, looks at the latest news to emerge concerning the Children's Society
+Rachel Thain, a specialist abuse lawyer, looks at child sex abuse allegations concerning the Children’s Society

 The Children’s Society, founded in 1881, is a charity that describes itself as brave, ambitious, supportive and trusted.
 On their website, the Children’s Society states, “we are determined to give every child in this country the greatest possible chance in life”.
 However, it has recently become clear that the Society’s determination has at times fallen very short of the mark.

 As one of Britain’s largest children’s charities, the Children’s Society facilitated the migration of 3,700 children to countries such as Australia.
 They also ran a number of children’s homes across the UK for a number of years.
 This is an organisation that has received significant levels of funding while projecting its image as a ray of hope for vulnerable children.

 Amid growing scrutiny of its involvement in child migration (following harrowing reports in the press of the awful abuse suffered by migrant children from Britain) the Children’s Society decided to adopt a stance of transparency.
 This was accompanied by a public apology, which the Society itself describes as “long overdue”.
 It is admitted that “the charity has at times failed some of the very children it sought to help” and is “deeply sorry” for the abuse suffered by these vulnerable children,